Lemon Trees 101: Types and How to Care for Them

 Plus, having a Lemon Tree is like having a little slice of the tropics right in your backyard.
-There's nothing like the fresh flavor and versatility of Lemon Trees...so, check out a few of our favorites, along with our tips and tricks!
+There's nothing like the fresh flavor and versatility of Lemon Trees.

 Choosing Your Tree

-Though it's a symbol of exotic, island-inspired growth, there aren't many places where you can't grow a Lemon Tree.
-Even if you live in an area where it gets cold outside, you can pot your Lemon Trees and bring them indoors during the winter.
+Though it's a symbol of exotic, island-inspired growth, there are many places where you can grow a Lemon Tree.
+Even if you live in an area where it gets cold outside, you can plant your Lemon Trees in a pot and bring them indoors during the winter.
 But if you're not sure what to choose, we've highlighted a few of our favorites below to get you started on your citrus journey!

 1. Meyer Lemon

-Ah, the famous favorite.
-The Meyer is probably what comes to mind when you think of versatile indoor/outdoor growth and amazing, easy-to-grow flavor.
-It's especially known foroffering both sweet and savory flavors from each squeeze, making it even better than store-bought.
+The famous favorite.
+The Meyer Lemon Tree is probably what comes to mind when you think of versatile indoor or outdoor growth and amazing, easy-to-grow flavor.
+It's especially known for offering both sweet and savory flavors from each squeeze, making it even better than store-bought.

-In fact, Meyer Lemons are not available in grocery stores becausethe thin skin of the Meyer means easy bruising.
+In fact, Meyer Lemons are not available in grocery stores because the thin skin of the Meyer is subject to easy bruising.
 However, this delicious skin also allows the citrus juices to develop fully, making it the perfect raw fruit for juices, desserts and flavoring.

 2. Eureka Lemon

-The top choice for growing juicy lemons on your patio: Dwarf-sized for easy harvests, the Eureka offers effortless home-grown fruit and the benefit of drought tolerance.
+The top choice for growing juicy lemons on your patio is the Eureka Lemon Tree Dwarf-sized for easy harvests, the Eureka Lemon offers effortless home-grown fruit and the benefit of drought tolerance.

-And seriously - it's super easy.
-The Eureka isadaptable to most soils and conditions, and you don't need to sprayharsh chemicals because it isn't prone to pestsor diseases.
-There's nothing like the Eureka!
+The Eureka is also adaptable to most soils and conditions, and you don't need to spray harsh chemicals because it isn't prone to pests or diseases.

-Ok, so it's technically not a Lemon Tree per se, but as a member of the citrus family, it's a must-have.
+The Limequat Citrus Tree is technically not a Lemon Tree, but as a member of the citrus family, it's a must-have.

-But the Limequat is exactly how it sounds: A natural cross between a Key Lime and a Kumquat, this tree offerssmall, yellow-green oblong fruit about the size of kumquats, which are perfect for snacking without peeling.
+The Limequat is exactly how it sounds: a natural cross between a Key Lime Tree and a Kumquat Tree.
+This tree offers small, yellow-green oblong fruit about the size of kumquats, which are perfect for snacking without peeling.

-Limequatshave the sweet flavor of limes and oranges with a tart aftertaste.Their unique flavor is perfect for cooking with, as well as adding to drinks.
-Either way, the Limequat gives your favorite recipes some extra zest.
+Limequats have the sweet flavor of limes and oranges with a tart aftertaste.Their unique flavor is perfect for cooking with, as well as adding to drinks, to give your favorite recipes some extra zest.

-But no matter which variety from our Lemon Trees you select, you'll get easy, hassle-free care that's straight-forward.
-No guesswork in growing - you'll know exactly what our Lemon Trees need.
-Each variety above (and most on the market) require full to partial sun, which means about 4 to 8 hours of sunlight daily.
-For indoor growth, simply place them in front of a sunny window.
+As a citrus variety, Lemon Trees require full to partial sun, which means about 4 to 8 hours of sunlight daily.
+For indoor growth, simply place them in front of a South-facing or sunny window.

 When the planting process is complete, you can also spread a 2 to 3-inch layer of mulch over the tree's root area to preserve moisture.
 Just ensure you keep the mulch away from the tree's bark.

-Like we mentioned above, a watering schedule is important to keeping your Lemon Trees healthy and happy.
-But if you're not sure when to water your Lemon Trees, just checkthe top 2 inches of soil.
+Generally, a lemon tree should be watered once weekly or bi-weekly, depending on rainfall in your area or your humidity indoors.
+A watering schedule is important to keeping your Lemon Trees healthy and happy.
+But if you're not sure when to water your Lemon Trees, just check the top 2 inches of soil.
 When this area is dry, it's time to water.
-Generally, this is about once weekly or bi-weekly, depending on rain fall in your area and your humidity indoors.

-We recommend fertilizing your Lemon Trees (especially Meyers) every four to six weeks, from February to August, to ensure a healthycycle.
-Citrus benefits from fertilizers that are generally balanced with a slightly nitrogen-rich blend.
+We recommend fertilizing your Lemon Trees (especially Meyers) every four to six weeks, from February to August, to ensure a healthy cycle.
+Citrus trees benefit from fertilizers that are generally balanced with a slightly nitrogen-rich blend.

-But if you're treating,ensurethat you always use an approved fungicide, orjust remove any dead or diseased areas.
-Fully remove infected material from the tree – don’t use any of this material for compost.
+If you're treating, ensure that you always use an approved fungicide, or just remove any dead or diseased areas.
+Fully remove infected material from the tree.
+Don’t use any of this material for compost.

-Also, lemons ripen anywhere between4 and 12 months after flowering, withblooms appearing in spring to signal a later transition to fresh fruit in the summer.
+Lemons ripen anywhere between 4 and 12 months after flowering, with blooms appearing in spring to signal a later transition to fresh fruit in the summer.
 And there's nothing like a delicious summer harvest.

-So, no matter the variety you choose, ease and home-grown flavor await - select your favorite from our Lemon Trees today, and get growing!
+So, no matter the variety you choose, ease and home-grown flavor await - select your favorite from our Lemon Trees today, and get growing Lemon Trees today!